 Fellows will have a continuity clinic throughout the year where they will establish and manage their own panel of patients.
 During outpatient rotations, clinics are held 3-5 half-days/week depending on the local schedule.

 What research opportunities are available to me?

 All fellows must be involved with research.
 One of the perks of being at Kaiser is access to one of the largest and most comprehensive electronic medical record systems, providing great opportunity for population-based research.
-We work closely with the Department of Research and have both programing and statistical support.
+A second year of training within the Department of Research can be arranged.

 Can I afford to live in the Bay Area on a fellow’s salary?

 As a highly desirable place to live and work, the Bay Area has always had a relatively high cost of living.
-We receive a housing one time stipend up to $3,500 to help offset housing costs.
-The graduate medical education program also pays fellows’ parking fees, medical licensing fees, provides a $1,500 educational stipend each year of fellowship, and a $720 reimbursement for gym membership.
+We receive a housing stipend up to $3500 to help offset housing costs.
+The graduate medical education program also pays fellows’ parking fees, medical licensing fees, provides a $1,500 educational stipend each year of fellowship.

 Who can I contact to learn more?